aerithnetzer/Citegeist/content/researchers/mech-frazier.md

 slug: mech-frazier
 name: Mech Frazier
 openalex_id: A5108440202
 bio: Mech Frazier is the GIS Specialist for the research team.
-If she was a cat I think she would be a Norwegian Forest cat.
 recent_works:
 - title: 'Assessing Neonatal Intensive Care Unit (NICU) Graduates Across Varied Settings:
     A Study on the Feasibility of the Baby Moves App'